A PDF version of all the FAQs can be found HERE.

 GENERAL:Can I get help if something in the guidelines is unclear?

 Yes – we’re here to help you.
 We are more than happy to explain and clarify eligibility requirements, review criteria, application forms, etc. Please review all application materials before contacting us and do not wait to the last minute.
-You can reach SE Uplift’s Community Resource Manager at firstname.lastname@example.org or call 503-232-0010 x 312.
+You can reach SE Uplift’s Director of Programs and Strategy at firstname.lastname@example.org or call 503-232-0010 x 312.

 Yes.
-If you need the application forms in an alternative format, please contact SE Uplift’s Community Resource Manager at email@example.com or call 503-232-0010 x 312.
+If you need the application forms in an alternative format, please contact SE Uplift’s Director of Programs and Strategy at email@example.com or call 503-232-0010 x 312.

-No. However if you create your own form, please answer all questions in the order they are listed.
+We prefer that you do.
+However, if you choose to create your own form, please include all questions and answer them in the order they are listed on the form.

 Yes.
 The Neighborhood Small Grant program is specifically design to help people who have never applied for a grant before to take the next steps.
 No prior grant experience is required.
 In fact, many first time grant recipients are funded every year.
 An important thing to keep in mind though is that the selection committee will want to see that you have the capacity and dedication to make your project work.
 So make sure you have a clear and practical implementation plan to go with your good idea, and the ability to adjust and persevere when things inevitably don’t go exactly as planned.